IHTSDO/sct-snapshot-rest-api/README.md

 <https://github.com/IHTSDO/rf2-to-json-conversion>

-**NOTE** ensure you are using versions > v1.3 of the rf2 to json conversion tool to create the JSON files.
+**NOTE** ensure you are using versions 1.3 and above of the conversion tool to create the JSON files.
 Older versions will not work.

 ## Access the server